-If you specified the package name when you converted source to Metadata API format, both the changed and new components are automatically added to the package.
-Including the package name in that stage of the process lets you take full advantage of the Salesforce DX end-to-end automation.
+If you specified the package name when you converted source to metadata format, both the changed and new components are automatically added to the package.
+Including the package name in that stage of the process lets you take full advantage of end-to-end automation.